 A = Tons of Municipal Solid Waste delivered to the WPWMA Site between July 1 and June 30 of any year.

-B = Tons of Municipal Solid Waste delivered to the Materials Recovery Facility and subsequently disposed of at the Landfill or otherwise disposed of during the same period.
+B = Tons of Municipal Solid Waste delivered to the Materials Recovery Facility and/or delivered by Contractor to the Organics Processing Area, and subsequently disposed of at the Landfill or otherwise disposed of during the same period.

 C = Percentage of Municipal Solid Waste Recycled for the same period.